peterdenham/debugger/pages/Flashing Lulu keyboard - Attribute not found.md

 	  cp: LV4.uf2: could not copy extended attributes to /Volumes/RPI-RP2/LV4.uf2: Attribute not found
 	  ```
 - Result:
 	- Ignorable.
-It does not mean the copy failed, it' jus
+It does not mean the copy failed, it's that the filesystem doesn't support attributes.